myint/perceptualdiff/README.txt

 -gamma g : The gamma to use to convert to RGB linear space.
 Default is 2.2 -luminance l: The luminance of the display the observer is seeing.
 Default is 100 candela per meter squared
+-output foo.ppm : Saves the difference image to foo.ppm

+thanks to Scott Corley for png file IO code